Healthy Thanksgiving Sides to Complete Your Holiday Menu

 Mashed Sweet Potatoes with Mushrooms and Bacon

 The combo of sweet and salty never goes out of style.
-Here, silky sweet potatoes combine with savory mushrooms, salty bacon, and just a sprinkling of golden raisins to make a memorable Thanksgiving side dish that's full of vitamin A, fiber, and other healthy nutrients—but that tastes indulgent.
+Here, silky sweet potatoes combine with savory mushrooms, salty bacon, and a sprinkling of golden raisins to make a memorable Thanksgiving side dish that's full of vitamin A, fiber, and other nutrients.